UniversityOfSaintThomas/Cascade_documentation/campaign-pages/README.md

 ### Example Orion Campaign Page

-Fresh campaign page for the College of Arts and Sciences graduate study abroad program.
-We added the hero image, but the requestor will add content.
+This is fresh campaign page for the College of Arts and Sciences graduate study abroad program.
+We resized and optimized the hero image before adding it, and the requestor will add content.

 ![Campaign page when first created](/images/page.png)